danhighley/IT3038C-Scripts/final/Finale README.md

     </body>
 </html>
 ```
-While you can spend alot of time developing these, there is a couple points to note:
+While you can spend a lot of time developing these, there is a couple points to note:
 ```
 <link rel="stylesheet" href="{{ url_for('static', filename='stylesheets/styles.css') }}" />
 ```